 Mobility.
 Because continuous monitoring requires many wires and cables, you usually stay in bed or in a chair in your room.
 Walking around is limited, and we take extra measures to prevent injury by having staff present when you are mobile.
-Because EEG wires stay on your head continuously, it’s not possible to wash your hair while in the EMU.
+Because EEG wires stay on your head continuously, it’s not possible to wash your hair while in the Epilepsy Monitoring Unit.

 Amenities.
 Meals are provided, but you are allowed to bring snacks or order in.
 There is a TV in each room with a wide array of channels and streaming capabilities.
 A home game system can be connected if you bring one.
-We want you to feel at home during your EMU stay, and we will try to accommodate your needs.
+We want you to feel at home during your Epilepsy Monitoring Unit stay, and we will try to accommodate your needs.